 In times of uncertainty, fraudsters become increasingly opportunistic.
-With COVID-19 top of mind for everyone, the Canadian Anti-Fraud Centre reports that scammers are taking advantage of the environment by attempting to trick consumers into revealing personal and financial information, clicking on malicious links or making donations to phony charities and relief efforts.
+With COVID-19 top of mind for everyone, the Canadian Anti-Fraud Centre reports that fraudsters are taking advantage of the environment by ramping up attempts at phishing scams, which breach consumers’ data privacy by tricking them into revealing personal and financial information.
+This can take the form of email fraud, for example, where users are enticed into clicking on malicious links or making donations to phony charities and relief efforts.

 Whether it’s a money transfer you weren’t expecting, or an email asking for your personal information, or a charity you haven’t heard of pressuring you to make a donation, you should be on the alert.
 Don’t feel pressured into taking action — a trusted organization will never rush you to respond right away.

-Becoming aware of the techniques fraudsters frequently use could be your best defence.
+Becoming aware of the techniques fraudsters frequently use — to compromise your data privacy, for example — could be your best defence.
 Make use of online resources including the Canadian Anti-Fraud Centre to stay up to date on scams and how to spot them.